NelsonDane/auto-rsa/README.md

 To get your access token, go to your [Tradier API settings](https://dash.tradier.com/settings/api)

 ### Maybe future brokerages
-#### Fidelity
+#### Chase
-No official or 3rd party APIs were found, so would have to create one from scratch using web scraping.
-(Kind of like these: [one](https://www.youtube.com/watch?v=PrSgKllqquA) [two](https://www.youtube.com/watch?v=CF5ItVde4lc&t=315s)).
+I will be signing up for a Chase account soon, and I have heard that it is possible, so I will be looking into it soon.
 #### Vanguard
-Same as Fidelity.
+Will be added using Selenium just like Fidelity.
 I found this [vanguard-api](https://github.com/rikonor/vanguard-api), but it failed when I ran it.
 #### SoFi
 No official or 3rd party APIs, but they do have a website.
 So same as Fidelity and Vanguard.
 #### Webull
 Not currently working since login is broken in [webull](https://github.com/tedchou12/webull).
-Go give them a ⭐ anyways.
+They also use SMS 2fa, so I'll have to figure that out.
 ### Never working brokerages
 #### Public
 No official or 3rd party APIs and no website to scrape (app only).